rollkit/rollkit/block/block.md

 ### Block Publication to DA Network

 The block manager of the sequencer full nodes regularly publishes the produced blocks (that are pending in the `pendingBlocks` queue) to the DA network using the `DABlockTime` configuration parameter defined in the block manager config.
 In the event of failure to publish the block to the DA network, the manager will perform `maxSubmitAttempts` (default is 30) attempts and an exponential backoff interval between the attempts.
 The exponential backoff interval starts off at 100 milliseconds and it doubles in the next attempt and capped at `DABlockTime`.
-A successful publish event leads to the emptying of `pendingBlocks` queue and a failure event leads to proper error reporting.
+A successful publish event leads to the emptying of `pendingBlocks` queue and a failure event leads to proper error reporting and without emptying of `pendingBlocks` queue.

 ### Block Retrieval from DA Network